dl1bz/deskhpsdr/README.md

 More information about the develop progress of deskHPSDR can be found here in my Blog:<br>
 [https://hamradio.bzsax.de/category/hamradio/deskhpsdr/](https://hamradio.bzsax.de/category/hamradio/deskhpsdr/) (German language only).

-## deskHPSDR was splitting October 2024 from the code base of piHPSDR
+## deskHPSDR was forked once from pihpsdr - <br>but is now no more comparable with piHPSDR !

 piHPSDR was first developed by John Melton, G0ORX/N6LYT a few years ago.<br>Later Christoph, DL1YCF, had continued the development of piHPSDR.
 His version [https://github.com/dl1ycf/pihpsdr](https://github.com/dl1ycf/pihpsdr) is the most up-to-date version of piHPSDR and  is actively being developed by him up to now.<br><br>So his codebase of piHPSDR was my starting point end of October, 2024.
 But anyway, there is and will be no direct collaboration between piHPSDR and deskHPSDR.<br><br>
 Today deskHPSDR go an entire own way. deskHPSDR has got many new functions they are not available in piHPSDR.
 Things that deskHPSDR doesn't need have also been removed, they exist furthermore in piHPSDR, but are no longer as parts of deskHPSDR. deskHPSDR is a kind of evolution from piHPSDR with completely different objectives.